-Last updated January 6th, 2023.
+Last updated January 4th, 2024.

-Asia’s has captured foreign investors’ attention with its booming economy, natural resources, and growing population.
+Asia has captured foreign investors’ attention with its booming economy, natural resources, and growing population.

 Therefore, the continent is now a magnet for global businesspeople and entrepreneurs seeking higher returns and a lower cost of doing business.

-However, while investing in Asia can be lucrative, the region can also be a bit more difficult to navigate for foreign investors.
-Language barriers, non-western business norms, and restrictive laws can be a major turn-off for even the most adventurous capitalists.
+However, while investing in Asia can be lucrative, the region can also be challenging to navigate for foreign investors.

 Malaysia

 Malaysia is one of the most investor-friendly countries in Asia.
-The country generally welcomes foreign capital while restrictions on land ownership are few.
-In fact, the only type of properties foreigners can’t buy are “heritage properties,” or historic real estate from the colonial era.
+The country generally welcomes foreign capital, while restrictions on land ownership are few.

 South Korea

-There’s one exception to this rule – Jeju Island.
-This small island located off the southern coast of the Korean Peninsula is a special administrative region that allows nearly everyone to visit without a visa (even citizens of mainland China, who often have a hard time getting anywhere).
+This small island, located off the southern coast of the Korean Peninsula, is a special administrative region that allows nearly everyone to visit without a visa (even citizens of mainland China, who often have a hard time getting anywhere).

 Jeju Island may get a bit dull if you enjoy urban environments.
-Yet they offer East Asia’s only true property investment visa, making South Korea one of the top countries where foreigners can own land.
+Yet they offer East Asia’s only actual property investment visa, making South Korea one of the top countries where foreigners can own land.

 Taiwan